Bill Clapp: Global Washington

 Clapp founded Global Washington in 2008, and served as the organization's first chairman.

 Seattle International Foundation

 In 2008, Clapp and his wife founded the Seattle International Foundation (SIF), a grant-making organization with a strategic focus on Central America.
 Since its founding, SIF has issued grants totaling $20 million to 243 organizations.
 In addition, it partners with such organizations as the Seattle Foundation and Global Washington to enhance international philanthropy efforts originating in the Pacific Northwest.

+Death

+Clapp died from complications of pneumonia on May 29, 2026, at the age of 84.